xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 ### Human Content Pipeline Origins

-[Brandon Smith](https://twitter.com/phaeta) began by exporting a human skeletal system model to COLLADA, which I then loaded into
+[Brandon Smith](https://twitter.com/phaeta) began by exporting one of BioDigital's skeletal system models to COLLADA, which I then imported into
 SceneJS using one of my earlier open source [SceneJS asset server](https://github.com/xeolabs/scenejs-asset-server) experiments.
 <br><br>
 The model rendered at a promising rate of around ~20FPS, so we took a gamble on WebGL and thus the BioDigital flagship app was born.